 What is Nickel Silver (Definition and Meaning)?
 Why is it Called “German Silver”?

 Nickel silver is a copper alloy that contains 60% copper, 20% nickel, and 20% zinc.
 However, the proportions can vary, with copper ranging from 50-80%, nickel from 5-30%, and zinc from 10-35%.
-Some formulations may also include small amounts of lead, tin, or manganese.

-Nickel silver is also called “German Silver” because it’s an alloy German metalworkers perfected in the early 19th century, basing it on a Chinese alloy called paktong (or white copper).
+Nickel silver is also called “German Silver” because it’s an alloy German metalworkers perfected in the early 19th century, basing it on a Chinese alloy called “paktong” (or white copper).

-Other names for Nickel silver besides German Silver are Argentan and Alpaca.
+Other names for nickel silver besides German Silver are “Argentan” and “Alpaca”.

 Is Nickel Silver Magnetic?

-Is Nickel Silver Hypoallergenic?
+Is Nickel Silver Hypoallergenic or Allergenic?

-No, nickel silver isn’t hypoallergenic.
+Nickel silver isn’t hypoallergenic.
 It’s highly allergenic.

 Is There Bullion Made From Nickel Silver?

 To buy real silver coins and bars you’d need to work with a legitimate precious metals dealer.
 I recommend Augusta Precious Metals, especially if you live in the United States.
-Augusta Precious Metals is the best US gold investment company and they stock true silver coins and bars you can either buy as physical assets, or include as part of your silver IRA account.

 The silver bullion you can include in your IRA account is called IRA-eligible silver.